Dr. Amanda Neuber

 After graduation, still attached to her original aspirations, Amanda started her career as a Project Coordinator for a series of early-childhood development studies in the Clinical Psychology department here at Temple.
-While finishing the grant study, she realized her true calling was working with students directly - not sitting in a lab with data.
-Luckily, she found a home with the Honors Program, and has never been happier.
+While finishing the grant study, she realized her true calling was working with students directly.
+Luckily, she found a home with the Honors Program.

 Amanda was awarded the Temple University Outstanding New Advisor Award in 2008 and won the National Academic Advising Association (NACADA) award for Outstanding New Advisor in 2009.
+In 2018 she was the recipient of the Temple University College of Education Adjunct Instructor Award.
 She has served as Chair of the NACADA Advising High-Achieveing Students Commission, and is currently an active steering committee member of the NACADA Advisor Training and Development group.

-Amanda is a doctoral candidate in the Educational Psychology program here at Temple.
-In addition, she is an adjunct professor (currently teaching Honors Intro to Psychology), teaches an Honors Freshman Seminar and is very proud to lead the Honors Admissions and Transitions Team.
+In the spring of 2019, Amanda received her PhD in Educational Psychology here at Temple.
+In addition, she is an adjunct assistant professor in Psychology and Education, chairs the campus-wde training program for Academic Advisors, and is very proud to lead the Honors Admissions and Transitions Team.

-Born and raised in South Jersey, Amanda now lives in center city Philadelphia with her husband and young daughter.
-She is also a professional Photographer.
-She enjoys the arts, Philadelphia sports, spending time with family and friends, and will forever be a cheerleader at heart.
+Born and raised in South Jersey, Amanda now lives in Philadelphia with her husband and two daughters.
+She is also a professional photographer and will forever be a cheerleader at heart.